 By this time, the little girl’s eyes had grown large bulging out of their sockets and her heart had thumped up to her throat.
 How much more uneasiness could she take?
 Did she really want to know what evil lurked inside the house?
 However, she had become frozen, locked in by the fear of what was to befall the young boy.
 The floating lips in the darkness continued.

 Beyond the darkness, high above, a voice spoke just above a whisper, “What are you doing down there?”
 Deadly silence filled the surrounding darkness.
 Again it spoke, but a bit louder, “What are you doing down there?”
 The little girl began to quiver as the voice spoke once more but with more force.
-For the voice was not coming from the floating face before her but actually above them both.
+For the voice was not coming from the floating face before her but actually from above them both.
 “I said, WHAT ARE YOU DOING DOWN THERE?”

-At that, the little girl threw off the blanket that covered her and her grandfather’s heads.
+With that, the little girl threw off the blanket that covered her and her grandfather’s heads.
 Looking up she saw her grandmother standing over them.
 “Young lady, I asked what are you doing down there?”

-“Gigi, me and Papa were just seeing who could tell the scariest ghost stories,” replied the young girl with a nervous voice and eyes still full of fright.
+“Granma, me, and Papa were just seeing who could tell the scariest ghost stories,” replied the young girl with a nervous voice and eyes still full of fright.

 “Sure, sweetheart.
 Let me put the flashlight and blanket away and I’ll be right there.”

 “What?”
-Papa said smiling as he started toward the kitchen.
+Papa said smiling, as he started toward the kitchen.
 “I believe I won, didn’t I?”

 Bruce Rowe © 2018